amit154154/musicgen_finetune/README.md

 ## Evaluation

-To evaluate the effectiveness of the fine-tuning process, we compared the generated audio against the ground truth MapleStory background music using the **Frechet Distance** metric.
-The Frechet Distance measures the similarity between two distributions, where a lower score indicates higher similarity.
+To evaluate the effectiveness of the fine-tuning process, we compared the generated audio against the ground truth MapleStory background music which has a very distinct genre.
 ### Frechet Distance Results

 We conducted evaluations on **150 generated audio files**, each **8 seconds** in duration.
 Below are the results comparing the zero-shot performance with the fine-tuned model: